Maltepe Mound: Site history

 The site has been excavated multiple times throughout the twentieth century, the first time being in the years 1953 - 1955 by Ekrem Arkurgal, with colleague Nezih Firath.
 They excavated several pieces of pottery dating back to the 6th century, as well as evidence of settlement during the Hellenistic and Roman periods.
 Upon further analysis of these findings, it was determined that earlier theories that the Maltepe mound was a settlement layer of could be refuted.

 After this initial excavation, Maltepe was determined to be the site of a large tumulus belonging to the ancient city of Phokaia, which was one of the largest cities in the world at the peak of its existence.
 Further excavation of the site in 1992 confirmed the previous hypothesis of its origins when it revealed the existence of large blocks used to build city walls, which was mentioned in the ancient writings of Herodotos.

 Maltepe has since been divided into multiple smaller sites, each containing their own unique names and history.
-It is important to note that because the site was under-preserved and under-researched throughout most of the 20th century.
+Because the site was under-preserved and under-researched throughout most of the 20th century.
 There have also been many disturbances to these smaller sub sites that help to give context the site's history as a whole.